bromodachi-team/bromodachi-web/blogs/bombermania-post-mortem.md

 <p>Most of the successful puzzle / casual games on the market at the momemnt (of November 2025) have very simple control mechanics, with immediate feedbacks to the player during play.
 Players can understand right away what to do, what are the boundaries, and quickly drawn in the with the fun of the game.
 Meanwhile, we did not follow their footsteps, and perhaps, paid the price: You have to drag bombs onto the level without knowing how it works, and then press a button to try things out - too many step, too confusing (without explainations), too complicated.
 Most of the times the player don't know what they're looking at or what they're doing; got frustrated to no ends when things don't work the way they thought it would be - and obviously, quit to find a better experience.</p>

 ## Lesson learned, simply put:
-- Keep it simple: Simple game control, easy to understand rule;
+- <b>Keep it simple</b>: Simple game control, easy to understand rule;
-- Immediate feedback: Each drag / tap should also have a feedback - did they do something right or wrong?
+- <b>Immediate feedback</b>: Each drag / tap should also have a feedback - did they do something right or wrong?
 If wrong, why?
-- Easy and quick rewards in onboarding process: The first 20 levels should be played through fast, easy, smoothly, and capable of teaching the players the basics.
+- <b>Easy and quick rewards in onboarding process</b>: The first 20 levels should be played through fast, easy, smoothly, and capable of teaching the players the basics.
 If they're not, nothing else matters.

 ## So, what now?
 <p>This post-mortem of a potential mobile game hit is a lesson that we learned painfully and learned by heart - we're implementing this lesson into other projects at the moment.
 As for Bombermania, this probably is farewell - maybe one day, when we've became a team of more well-developed members with bigger budget, we'll revisit and perhaps perform a development-ritual-of-sort to revive this dear game of our from the dead.
 But for now, goodbye, Bombermania.
-And thank you, dear readers, for reading upto this point - hopefully, we'll see you in another post about analyzing how a game of ours became a major hit, and not a post-mortem.</p>
+And thank you, dear readers, for reading upto this point - hopefully, we'll see you in another post about analyzing how a game of ours became a major hit, and not another post-mortem.</p>